msandifo/reprosci/2018/003/Readme.md

 This repo contains a preprocessed dataset `./data/facility.Rdata`, containing GASBB facility data.
 Due to an uprgading of AEMO’s GASBB data reprository this not - at the time of preparation - straightforward to reproduce from the raw data.
-The `gasbb.facility` data.frame contains the following info
+The `gasbb.facility` data frame contains the following columns

 PlantID, PlantName, PlantType, Zone, OperatorName, LowRange, HiRange, Exempt, GasDayStartHour, ZoneId, OperatorId, LastUpdated, ReportDateTime